chunkailam0124/jkl/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a undergraudate Y3 student at BNU-HKBU UIC (known as the Mainland Campus of HKBU), major in Data Science, Dept. of Stat and DS.
 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Image Processing:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Opreation Research:** meta-learning, incremental learning, transfer learning

 ## News